psycopg/psycopg/docs/usage.rst

 ==================

-The basic Psycopg usage is common to all the database adapters implementing the `DB API`__ protocol.
+The basic Psycopg usage is common to all the database adapters implementing the `DB-API`__ protocol.
 Other database adapters, such as the builtin `sqlite3` or `psycopg2`, have roughly the same pattern of interaction.